codingitforward/fellowship2018/README.md

 7. **Modernizing Practices with Machine Learning** — Bev Bendix, Surya Dutta, Michal Porubcin, Fatima Koli

-Due to the sensitivity of the technical research and machine learning projects these fellows worked on, these fellows were unable to share details of their work, but instead they shared the lessons they learned building machine learning models within government.

 Bev and Fatima worked with the Economic Statistical Methods Division at the Census Bureau, using machine learning techniques in text classification to modernize the Economic Census.
 They trained a model to accurately predict North American Product Classification System (NAPCS) codes for drugstore and grocery products.
 This is the first step towards potentially allowing businesses to simply submit sales by barcodes (UPCs) and associated product descriptions rather than have to go through the time intensive process of classifying products themselves.

 Surya worked on data science initiatives in the Economic Indicators Division to effectively utilize third-party data in surveys.
 As his primary project, Surya developed a pipeline to parse financial information from public SEC filings, and extract meaning though machine learning techniques for the Quarterly Financial Report (QFR).
 These automation techniques can save hundreds of thousands of dollars each quarter for each survey, and open exciting possibilities for the future of economic surveys and data collection at the Census Bureau.